yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (XXX: Credit JP and DH)

-This is an article about doing raytracing on the CPU as fast as possible.
-Because we are focusing on making it fast, the article will assume some knowledge of raytracing and the involved math and programming.
+This is an article about raytracing on the CPU as fast as possible.
+Because we are focusing on fast, the article will assume some knowledge of raytracing and the involved math and programming.
 To not leave people behind, I'll try explaining the basics as we go, but to get deeper understanding, I wholeheartedly recommend the Raytracing Weekend book series as a primer (https://raytracing.github.io/).

 The article stems from work I did in early 2023.
 As of the time of writing (December 2025), that work is the most focused technical work I have done.
-This is quite the luxury for me, as I usually don't get to do three months of mostly focused work on a single part of the system, and instead have to prioritize what is the most valuable thing for me to work on, often times leaving programming gems to other people on the team.
+This is quite the luxury for me, as I usually don't get to concentracte for three months on a single part of the system, and instead have to prioritize what is the most valuable thing for me to work on, often times leaving programming gems to other people on the team.
 This was a rare exception.

 Also note that I am a generalist, and thus don't consider myself deeply knowledgeable in computer graphics.
 I am painfully aware that I could have missed an obvious technique that could have made